-- The Drumbeat weekly newsletter for staff and families. - Monthly Employee Newsletter monthly newsletter for staff. - The Waxahachie ISD web page updated as necessary and available to internet users at www.wisd.org - WISD School Messenger Initiated upon need and with approval by District Administration
+- The Drumbeat weekly newsletter for staff and families. - Monthly Employee Newsletter monthly newsletter for staff. - The Waxahachie ISD web page updated as necessary and available to internet users at www.wisd.org - Parent Square Communication tool used by all staff to communicate with families.